 Freewrite (7 minutes): Describe how you currently draft your papers.
 How much time do you usually devote to drafting?
 Which strategies or routines help you draft a paper?
 Next, offer some ideas for improving how you draft your documents.
 Which techniques for overcoming writer’s block in this chapter would be most helpful to you?

-Class Discussion: Share with class what you have written about (5 minutes) (on board).
+Class Discussion: Share with the class what you have written about (5 minutes) (on board).

 Class discussion on the basis of the presentation (from Revel) (7 minutes).

 Group Work (7 minutes): Find a document on the Internet and identify its introduction and conclusion.
 Discuss whether you think the introduction and conclusion are effective and how they could be improved.
-Present your findings to class (to write them down into a table on board in bulleted points).
+Present your findings to the class (to write them down into a table on board in bulleted points).

 Work Time (20 minutes): Regarding introduction and conclusion, consider particularly your SWA 4.
 Revise them on the basis of information you have learned from this chapter.